SowmyaLaveti0304/HomeAssignment3/README.md

   lemm.lemmatize("running", pos="n")
 ```
 - Why might removing stop words be useful in some NLP tasks, and when might it actually be harmful?
+Useful when… you want to reduce noise and dimensionality in tasks focused on “what” rather than how.
+Harmful when… function words carry meaning or structure, e.g. sentiment analysis.
+## Q3: Named Entity Recognition with SpaCy
+### Tasks completed
+- Entity text, Entity label, start and end character positions
+string used: "Barack Obama served as the 44th President of the United States and won the Nobel Peace Prize in 2009."
+**How does NER differ from POS tagging in NLP?**
+- POS Tagging assigns every word a grammatical category to analyze sentence structure.
+- NER detects and classifies multi-word spans as real-world entities focusing on semantic information rather than syntax.
+**Describe two applications that use NER in the real world (e.g., financial news, search engines).**
+- Financial News Analysis: Automatically extracts entities like company names, stock symbols, dates, and monetary amounts from news articles to feed trading algorithms and generate market alerts.
+- Search Engines & Voice Assistants: Identifies locations, dates and organizations in user queries to map intent—e.g., finding flights, weather forecasts, or booking appointments.